CaesarSaladd/1800-202530_DTC12/README.md

 ## Usage

-1. Open your browser and visit `http://localhost:3000`.
+1. Open your CLI and type 'run npm dev'.
-2. Browse the list of hiking trails displayed on the main page.
-3. Click the heart icon (or similar) to mark a trail as a favorite.
+2. Login or Sign Up and see displayed restaurants on search page or swipe.
+3. Swipe right to like restaurants and swipe left to dislike restaurants.
+4. Add liked restaurants to your profile page and click on the pencil to write reivews.
-4. View your favorite hikes in the favorites section.
+5. View your reviews on the bottom section of profile page.

 ---